AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/form-designer-overview.md

 <!-- add screenshot when field settings empty state is ready -->

-## New funtionality available with the form designer
+## New functionality available with the form designer

 With the new form designer, we've added the ability to